WasatchPhotonics/Wasatch.PY/README-RPI.md

     $ cp environments/conda-linux.yml environment.yml
     $ vi environment.yml

-Comment-out the entry for 'mkl' by prepending a '#' character or deleting the line.
+Comment-out the entry for `mkl` by prepending a `#` character or deleting the line.
-The MKL package is a set of optimized binary libraries from Intel which provide a performance boost on x86 / x64 processors, but don't apply to the Raspberry Pi's ARM CPU.
+The MKL package is a set of optimized binary libraries from Intel which provide a performance boost on x86 / x64 processors, but doesn't apply to the Raspberry Pi's ARM CPU.

 # Add Conda "channels" providing pre-built Raspberry Pi binaries of popular Python packages